 Cure time or the length of the exposure of the adhesive or coating at a given intensity is also a critical curing parameter.
 The product of intensity and cure time is called radiant energy or dose, and is the amount of energy that has arrived at a surface over a period of time.
 This is measured in Joules per square centimeter or J/cm2.
 As discussed earlier, the light used to cure LCMs spans a range of wavelengths.
 Both intensity and dose are normally expressed in terms of a particular band of radiant energy.
 For example, a light source that emits UVA and Visible light may yield light intensity of 20 W/cm2 in the UVA range and 20 W/cm2 in the Visible range for a total of 40 W/cm2 of radiant energy.

 Finally the shape and size of the light bear upon its usefulness for a particular application.
-Typical shapes include small spots of light typically 6 mm in diameter, flood lamps that produce a large square of light or "foot print" and focused beam lights that produce a high intensity beam that is typically 2,5 cm x 15 cm.
+Typical shapes include small spots of light typically 0.25" (6 mm) in diameter, flood lamps that produce a large square of light or "foot print" and focused beam lights that produce a high intensity beam that is typically 1" x 6" inches (2.5 cm x 15 cm).
 Dymax offers curing systems in all three configurations.

 - UV Spot Systems

-- Flood Curing Chambers
+- Flood and Focused Beam Curing Chambers

-- Flood Systems Mounted on Conveyors or Indexing Tables
+- Flood and Focused Beam Systems mounted on Conveyors or Indexing Tables